googleforgames/agones/site/content/en/docs/Reference/gameserverallocation.md

 {{< /tabpane >}}
 {{% /feature %}}
 {{% feature publishVersion="1.34.0" %}}
+{{< tabpane >}}
+  {{< tab header="selectors" lang="yaml" >}}
+apiVersion: "allocation.agones.dev/v1"
+kind: GameServerAllocation
+spec:
+  # GameServer selector from which to choose GameServers from.
+  # Defaults to all GameServers.
+  # matchLabels, matchExpressions, gameServerState and player filters can be used for filtering.
+  # See: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/ for more details on label selectors.
+  # An ordered list of GameServer label selectors.
+  # If the first selector is not matched, the selection attempts the second selector, and so on.
+  # This is useful for things like smoke testing of new game servers.
+  selectors:
+    - matchLabels:
+        agones.dev/fleet: green-fleet
+        # [Stage:Alpha]
+        # [FeatureFlag:PlayerAllocationFilter]
+      players:
+        minAvailable: 0
+        maxAvailable: 99
+    - matchLabels:
+        agones.dev/fleet: blue-fleet
+    - matchLabels:
+        game: my-game
+      matchExpressions:
+        - {key: tier, operator: In, values: [cache]}
+      # Specifies which State is the filter to be used when attempting to retrieve a GameServer
+      # via Allocation.
+Defaults to "Ready".
+The only other option is "Allocated", which can be used in conjunction with
+      # label/annotation/player selectors to retrieve an already Allocated GameServer.
+      gameServerState: Ready
+      # [Stage:Alpha]
+      # [FeatureFlag:PlayerAllocationFilter]
+      # Provides a filter on minimum and maximum values for player capacity when retrieving a GameServer
+      # through Allocation.
+Defaults to no limits.
+      players:
+        minAvailable: 0
+        maxAvailable: 99
+  # defines how GameServers are organised across the cluster.
+  # Options include:
+  # "Packed" (default) is aimed at dynamic Kubernetes clusters, such as cloud providers, wherein we want to bin pack
+  # resources
+  # "Distributed" is aimed at static Kubernetes clusters, wherein we want to distribute resources across the entire
+  # cluster
+  scheduling: Packed
+  # Optional custom metadata that is added to the game server at allocation
+  # You can use this to tell the server necessary session data
+  metadata:
+    labels:
+      mode: deathmatch
+    annotations:
+      map:  garden22
+  {{< /tab >}}
   {{< tab header="required & preferred (deprecated)" lang="yaml" >}}
 apiVersion: "allocation.agones.dev/v1"
 kind: GameServerAllocation